tadasant/strand-ui/client/README.md

 1 takes priority over 2, etc.

 Note that `parcel build` overrides `NODE_ENV` to be `production`, hence our leveraging `REALM` in the script & in `index.js`.

+## Running tests

+It's important to make sure you're running on the up-to-date GraphQL schema.
+Extract from CCP by going to project root and doing:

+`python manage.py graphql_schema --out client/test/schema.json`

+Commit the schema.
+CCU-26 will automate this process.